Back to the articles

 • The degree of automation of industrial processes is increasing

-• The production of components and assemblies is gradually specialized
+• The production of components and assemblies is gradually becoming specialized

-• The technical use of scientific knowledge is gaining more importance
+• The technical use of scientific knowledge is becoming more important

-• The requirements for functional properties of products are increasing
+• The demands on the functional properties of products are increasing

-• The demand on production processes is increasing.
+• The demands on production processes are increasing.

 Measurement technology and the production process

-You can understand these points as a kind of scheme.
-This guarantees that the quality of the products is ensured at every stage of production and that possible errors are detected in good time at any point in the process.
+These points can be understood as a kind of scheme.
+This guarantees that the quality of the products is ensured at all times during production and that potential errors are detected in good time at any point in the process.

 Dimensional metrology